Pointwise bounds on Dirichlet Green's functions for a singular drift term: Upper bounds on the Green's function.

 In case $r_w >\frac{1}{4}\delta(w)$, then for any $x\leq \frac{1}{4}\delta(w)$, we already have the result in the ball $B(w,\frac{1}{4}\delta(w))$ which we also extend to $B(w,\frac{1}{2}\delta(w))$ using Harnack's inequality.

 For points in $w\in B(0,r)$, we essentially repeat the same argument with a fewer number of steps and better constants.
-This concludes the proof. \end{proof} \begin{remark} The geometry of the unit ball is required in the proof of the result, in Lemma 8, when the drift is unbounded in the generality considered here.
-In ongoing work, we are extending these results in more general bounded domains with sufficiently smooth boundaries.
-We will also study adequate perturbations of the principal Laplacian term for which this construction holds, as well as the question of relaxing the $C^{1,\alpha}$ regularity requirement on the coefficients. \end{remark}
+This concludes the proof. \end{proof} \begin{remark} The geometry of the unit ball is essential in the proof of the result, in Lemma 8, when the drift is unbounded in the generality considered here.
+In ongoing work, we are extending these results in more general bounded domains.
+We will also study adequate perturbations of the principal Laplacian term for which this construction holds. \end{remark}